 Best for | Cutting panels, all types of general woodwork |

-This Makita track saw is ideal for making long cross and rip cuts on boards and panels.
+This Makita track saw is ideal for making long cross-cuts and rip-cuts into boards and panels.
 The track connects to create a straight rail for the saw to glide along.
-Because there is no limit to the length of the track, there is also no limit to the size of cuts this saw can make.
+As there is no limit to the length of the track, there is also no limit to the length of the cuts that this saw can make.

-It can also cut close to the wall, making it compact for working in confined spaces.
-Plus, it is easily portable if you need to take it to the job site.
+It can also make cuts close to the wall, as it is compact enough for working in confined spaces.
+As a lightweight saw, it can also be easily moved if you need to cut material on-site.

 Lightweight

-This little saw is transportable and easy to set up.
-It weighs just 28 pounds, so it is the perfect tool to take to the job.
+As a lightweight saw, this compact model is easily transported and straightforward to set up.
+It weighs just 28 pounds, so it is a great tool for taking to work on location.

 Splinter-Free Edges

-Thanks to the carbide-tipped 48-tooth blade, this little saw creates a splinter-free finish that requires minimal rework.
+Thanks to its carbide-tipped 48-tooth blade, this compact saw will provide a splinter-free finish that requires minimal smoothing after the initial cut.

 Speed Control

-The electronic speed control maintains a constant speed, even under a heavy load.
-It keeps the blade moving at pace and reduces tear-out.
+The electronic speed control will maintain a constant cutting speed, even when cutting through tough material.
+This keeps the blade moving at the proper pace and reduces the risk of tearing the material.

 Requires Concentration

-Unlike panel saws, which have a set and forget feature, track saws need aligning with every cut you make.
-This increases the amount of human interaction and the possibility of errors creeping in.
+Unlike dedicated panel saws, which have a set-and-forget feature, track saws will need to be aligned before every cut you make.
+This increases the concentration required and means there is a higher risk of errors creeping into your work.

 Weight | 28 pounds |